ppy/osu-wiki/news/2024/2024-01-22-project-loved-january-2024.md

 [![](/wiki/shared/news/2024-01-22-project-loved-january-2024/336272.jpg)](https://osu.ppy.sh/community/forums/topics/1874114)

-[DJ SHARPNEL - Mmmmmmm](https://osu.ppy.sh/beatmapsets/336272#osu) by ::Natteke desu::{ user=1848318 }, ::caren\1sk::{ user=542498 }, and ::Reiji-RJ::{ user=305389 }\
+[DJ SHARPNEL - Mmmmmmm](https://osu.ppy.sh/beatmapsets/336272#osu) by ::Natteke desu::{ user=1848318 }, ::caren_sk::{ user=542498 }, and ::Reiji-RJ::{ user=305389 }\
 192.9 BPM, 4:22 | 6.61★\
 *description written by ::Mismagius::{ user=19048 }*

 What do you get when three of the most legendary mappers of their time meet up to tackle a classic song by a renowned composer?
 I mean, it's probably going to be good, I don't know.
 Maybe great.
 Maybe even better?
 Actually, yes.

-Here's [DJ Sharpnel - Mmmmmmm](https://osu.ppy.sh/beatmapsets/336272#osu), mapped by a team of none other than ::Natteke desu::{ user=1848318 } (otherwise known as EvilElvis or Jounzan), one of the most acclaimed mappers of all time; ::Reiji-RJ::{ user=305389 }, one of the pioneers of the "Russian mapping style" back in 2011–2014; and ::caren\1sk::{ user=542498 }, one of the paragons of the Loved section.
+Here's [DJ Sharpnel - Mmmmmmm](https://osu.ppy.sh/beatmapsets/336272#osu), mapped by a team of none other than ::Natteke desu::{ user=1848318 } (otherwise known as EvilElvis or Jounzan), one of the most acclaimed mappers of all time; ::Reiji-RJ::{ user=305389 }, one of the pioneers of the "Russian mapping style" back in 2011–2014; and ::caren_sk::{ user=542498 }, one of the paragons of the Loved section.
 You've certainly heard of at least one of them, and oh boy, that's not even mentioning the song.
 This is a classic by all definitions.

 Get ready to see Elvis and Reiji's recognizable and fun style clash perfectly with caren_sk's jumpy madness.
 Four and a half minutes of jumps, bursts, and patterns that highlight how brilliant these three are when mapping together.
 If that's what you want to see in the Loved section, make sure to cast your vote!